S.C. Damash Gilan

 The football team plays its home games at the Shahid Dr. Azodi Stadium which has a seating capacity of 11,000.
 The club is also using the Sardar Jangal Stadium which has a seating capacity of 15,000.
-The club is owned and supported by Esmaeil Hajipour.
+The club is owned and supported by Peymam Baharvand.

-Damash is the oldest existing football club in Rasht and has a large history in Gilan football.
-It is one of the most supported clubs in Gilan football, having won one Azadegan League trophy, one Rasht League title, and two final participations in the Hazfi Cup.
-Damash holds a long-standing enmity with provincial rivals Malavan known as the El Gilano, and with local rivals Sepidrood.

 History

 Establishment

 The club was founded as Taj Rasht Football Club in 1960.
 The club was one of Taj Tehran branches at the time.
-From the beginning, Taj Rasht was able to attract some of the best players of Gilan.
+From the beginning, Taj Rasht was able to attract some of the best players of Guilan.

 Before 1970

 Before the 1970s, Iran did not have an official national football league.
 Most clubs participated in championships of their city or province.
-In addition to that Taj Rasht played in the Gilan Province League until 1970.
+In addition to that Taj Rasht played in the Guilan Province League until 1970.

 1970s

 In 1970, the Local League was created.
 The league included teams from all Iran in different qualifying tournaments.
 Taj Rasht finished fourth in Group A of their qualifying tournament.
 The club also participated in the 1971–72 Local League season.
 Taj Rasht missed again qualification for the final stage after they achieved the last place in their group again.

 In 1972, the Takht Jamshid Cup was founded as the national league and included teams from all over the country.
-However, Taj Rasht could not qualify and therefore played again in the Gilan Province League.
+However, Taj Rasht could not qualify and therefore played again in the Guilan Province League.